-Probiotic supplements are one of the most talked about ways of supporting better digestive health, with marketers promising everything from less gas, to a flatter tummy, to a better mood!
+Probiotic supplements are among the most talked about ways of supporting better digestive health, with marketers promising everything from less gas, to a flatter tummy, and a better mood!
 There’s a reason for this, since gut health really does impact many things in our bodies.
 It seems like everyone is taking probiotics nowadays as part of their regular supplement routine.
 But, while it may be easy to find a probiotic in every grocery store, your local pharmacy or even at your local gas station in the form of a bubbly beverage, it doesn’t necessarily mean they all work.

 Why?
 A huge part of this has to do with what kind of probiotic you are taking, as not all probiotics are created equal.
 In fact, some probiotics that are sitting on your grocery store shelves may be a complete waste of money and do little to nothing for your gut health.